-It was about 7:30 in the evening, close to bedtime for all, when my daughter grabbed a can of playdough and asked me to help her make a dinosaur.
+It was about 7:30 in the evening, close to bedtime, when my daughter grabbed a can of playdough and asked me to help her make a dinosaur.

-“Not tonight,” I replied.
-“Mommy has met her quota of building and playing for the day.
+“Not tonight baby,” I replied.
+“Mommy has done all her building and playing for the day.
 Let’s do it tomorrow.”

 It wasn’t that I had a particularly active day.
 I certainly didn’t do anything too strenuous or taxing on my body.
 I just did the things I normally do on any given day: make breakfasts, lunches, pick up toys, do a load of laundry, color, read, play and well, mother.
 Nothing too difficult, right?